MrGibbage/FLL-Season-and-Tournament-Management/README.md

 - **Closing Ceremony Script Generator**: Validates OJS data and generates HTML ceremony scripts with award winners
 - **Dual Emcee Support**: Optional alternating color highlighting for two emcees reading the ceremony script
 - **Comprehensive Validation**: Checks scores, ranges, and award allocations before ceremony script generation
-- **Custom awards**: Supports addition of any custom awards as needed
+- **Custom awards**: Supports adding any custom awards as needed
 - **Other outputs**: Generates simplified HTML summaries
 - **Supports all tournament types**: Division tournaments (such as VA-DC) and non-division tournaments

 ## Installation

-As a regional tournament manager, or program delivery partner, simply copy the files from this repo into a folder of your choice.
-Most testing has been done on Windows, but executables are included for MacOS.
-As a tournament director or judge advisor for a single tournament, you will be given a link to download your ready-to-use OJS(s) and TOAST software
+As a regional tournament manager or program delivery partner, copy the files from this repo into a folder of your choice.
+Most testing has been done on Windows, but executables are included for macOS.
+As a tournament director or judge advisor for a single tournament, you will receive a link to download your ready-to-use OJS files and TOAST software.

 ## Usage

 ### Tournament Folder Builder (MAESTRO)

-Once you have downloaded the files in this repo, you will have some editing to do.
+Once you download the repo, do the following:
-See the configuration section below to edit the season.json file.
+1) Edit `season.json` (see Configuration below).
-Edit the tournament excel spreadsheet (file name is configured in the season.json file).
-There are several important worksheets that will need updating to suit your region's needs.
-There are instructions on the worksheets which should help you get started.
+2) Edit the tournament Excel workbook (name is set in `season.json`).
+Update the worksheets per your region; in-sheet instructions are provided.
-You will also want to edit the jinja template files using any text editor such as Notepad, Notepad++, or VS Code.
-The closing ceremony script is probably the most important one, so make sure it has the verbiage you need.
-If you have any custom awards, you will want to include them here.
+3) Edit the Jinja template files (closing ceremony, summary, fill-in) with your preferred wording and any custom awards.
-Once you have everything edited and saved (be sure to exit out of the workbook), you can run fll-maestro.exe from the same folder.
-Type in the name of a single tournament, or press enter to build all tournaments.
-Pay attention for any warnings or errors.
+4) Close the Excel workbook, then run `fll-maestro.exe` (or `python fll-maestro.py`) from the same folder.
+Enter a tournament name to build one, or press ENTER to build all.
+Watch for warnings/errors.
-If everything built correctly and you have no changes to make, move the folders to some cloud-based file sharing platform such as OneDrive, Google Drive or Dropbox.
-Get a sharing link to the folders and share the link with your tournament directors and judge advisors.
+5) When builds succeed, share the generated tournament folders via your preferred cloud service (OneDrive, Google Drive, Dropbox) with tournament directors and judge advisors.

 ### OJS usage

-Review the included toast-instructions.pdf for detailed instructions for each worksheet.
-Two important details: 1) You must use the desktop version of Excel.
-There will be significant feature reduction if using the cloud version of Excel.
-2) enable macros when opening spreadsheet.
+Review the included toast-instructions.pdf for worksheet details.
+Two important requirements: (1) use the desktop version of Excel (cloud Excel disables critical features); (2) enable macros when opening the spreadsheet.
-When you are done entering scores and choosing awards/advancing teams, save and close the workbook.
-You can now run fll-toast.exe.
+When you finish entering scores, awards, and advancing teams, save and close the workbook, then run `fll-toast.exe` (or `python fll-toast.py`).

 ### Closing Ceremony Script Generator (TOAST)

-Running fll-toast.exe does several important things.
-First it will validate the entries on all of the worksheets.
-Did you miss a cell and leave it blank?
-Or enter a number that doesn't make sense (like a 6 in judging cell).
-Did you forget to assign an award that was allocated for your tournament?
-If any of these are found in the validation, a warning message will appear or if the error is severe, the program will exit and you will have to fix the error before proceeding.
-Warnings will generally continue with execution, but serve as a reminder to double-check the entries and results.
-If everything is ok and no errors were found, you should have a couple of new html files.
-The first one is the closing ceremony script.
-You can email it to the emcees where they could perhaps read it off a tablet or cell phone, or you can open it on a laptop that you will take to the ceremony.
-If you have two emcees, you might want to try the highlighting feature which will color every-other-row in the script to make it easier for them to follow along.
-Look for the cell on the Team and Program Information worksheet to enable highlighting.
+Running TOAST validates every worksheet entry (missing scores, out-of-range judging values, unassigned allocated awards, etc.).
+Warnings allow you to continue but remind you to double-check; severe errors require fixing and re-running.
+On success, TOAST produces two HTML files: the closing ceremony script and a summary.
+Share with emcees (tablet/phone) or use on a laptop at the ceremony.
+If you have two emcees, enable the dual-emcee highlighting (Team and Program Information sheet, cell F2) to alternate colors every other paragraph.

 ## Configuration